History of the foreign relations of the United Kingdom: French Revolutionary Wars 1792–1803

-War resumed in 1803 after a one-year truce.

-The French Revolution, broke out in 1789 and polarized British political opinion, with the dominant conservatives outraged at killing of the king, the expulsion of the nobles, and the Reign of Terror.
+The French Revolution broke out in 1789 and polarized British political opinion, with the dominant conservatives outraged at killing of the king, the expulsion of the nobles, and the Reign of Terror.
 Britain was at war against France almost continuously from 1793 until the final defeat of Napoleon in 1815.
 The goal was to stop the spread of revolutionary and democratic ideas, and to prevent France from controlling Western Europe.
 William Pitt the Younger was the dominant leader until his death in 1806.
 Pitt's strategy was to mobilize and fund the coalition against France.
 It seemed too hard to attack France on the continent so Pitt decided to seize France's valuable colonies in the West Indies and India.
 At home, a minority pro-French element carried little weight with the British government.
 Conservatives castigated every radical opinion as "Jacobin" (in reference to the leaders of the Terror), warning that radicalism threatened an upheaval of British society.